 10

 Link has more freedom than ever in this open-world adventure game.
 A huge world waits to be explored, with four main dungeons called Divine Beasts, 120 shrines (mini-dungeons, basically), and hundreds (if not thousands) of other secrets to find.
 You can use your rune abilities in creative ways, and some tasks or puzzles can be completed in multiple ways.
 You can tame and ride wild animals...not just horses, but also deer, moose, and bears!
 The world is beautiful, with gorgeous sunsets and incredible mountaintop views.
 The lack of overworld music is disappointing for a Zelda game, even if the sounds of nature are pleasant.
 My biggest complaint about the game is the weapon system.
 Even though it's cool that you can use a variety of objects as weapons (including things like sticks and defeated skeletons' arm bones), everything is fragile.
 Even swords and sledgehammers break after a few minutes of use, and it can be annoying.
 But it doesn't keep Breath of the Wild from being an amazing, immersive game that's easy to play for hours on end.
-It may not be a traditional Zelda experience, but it is the best Zelda game yet.
+It may not be a traditional Zelda experience, but it is one of the best Zelda games ever.
 Every Switch owner should have this game in their collection.

 Read Full Review - View Video - Buy Legend of Zelda: Breath of the Wild at Amazon